rubenfiszel/autochangelog-action/README.md

 # autochangelog

-Appends changelog diff based on the conventional commits format history and bump a file containing, among others, that version as meta-information.
-Such file can be a package.json in the npm world, or a yaml file (file which contains contents either in json or yaml).
+Generates a changelog file (or append to existing) and bumps the version in a manifest file.
+The manifest file can be `package.json` in the npm world, or any JSON/YAML file.
 The next version is inferred based on the changes since last released tag.

+Note that changes must follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specs.

 ## Introduction